acteng/inspectorate_tools/manuals/route-check.md

 in the space.

 9.6 You should only assess these metrics if you are assessing a street.
-If you are assessing a path, then you should skip this tab.
-There is an equivalent Path Placemaking Check in the ‘5.2 Path Placemaking’ tab, which is covered in Chapter 11 of this user manual.
+If you are assessing a path, then you should skip this section.
+There is an equivalent Path Placemaking Check in the ‘5.2 Path Placemaking’ section, which is covered in Chapter 11 of this user manual.

 9.7 You can see the 26 metrics in the Street Placemaking Check below, organised into the